Not sure which orchestra is best for you? Please message us at firstname.lastname@example.org.

 If you are a new member, before paying please contact us at email@example.com to set up a free session with James Flood to determine placement in the ensemble.
 This orchestra is designed for those who have at least one year of lessons up to those who play at an advanced level.

 (Note: there is no rehearsal on April 17)

 May 15 (rehearsal time TBA & 3:00 PM concert) – John Carroll University

 Cost and Deadline

-The cost of the orchestra is $150, which includes all 10 sessions, sheet music, etc. Payment must be made by February 14.
-Payment can be made by phone with a credit card (216-905-9348), by mail with a check (address below), or online (top left corner of this page) by adding the membership to your cart and checking out
+The cost of the orchestra is $150, which includes all 10 sessions, sheet music, etc. Payment must be made by January 20.
+Payment can be made by phone with a credit card (216-905-9348), by mail with a check (address below), or online by adding the membership to your cart and checking out.

 Please send checks to:

 Cleveland Classical Guitar Society

 Cleveland OH 44119

 Please send us a message at firstname.lastname@example.org regarding any questions or concerns.